On the Influence of Shape, Texture and Color for Learning Semantic Segmentation

 The S+T+V expert is the only one getting close to the `expert' trained on all cues.
-The order of the specific experts varies slightly across datasets, however not drastically.
-Also across all three datasets the RGB version of EED providing the cues S+C achieves surprisingly high mIoU values, indicating that in presence of color and shape, a DNN can learn well without having access to texture.
+Nevertheless, the influence of the specific cue (combinations) for the learning success in terms of rankings varies slightly across datasets, however not drastically.
+These changes are particularly pronounced when comparing domains with greater difference in their characteristics, such as synthetic vs.\ real-world data.
+Furthermore, we observe across all three datasets that the RGB version of EED providing the cue combination S+C achieves surprisingly high mIoU values compared to its S+V counter part, when evaluated on the corresponding original image.
+We expected that shape and brightness is almost as informative as all cues for segmentation but it turns out that it is significantly less informative than shape and color.
+The results indicate that color and shape in absence of texture encode enough information for a DNN to predict a decent segmentation mask for the original data.
 However, this mIoU value is dominated by S+T+V as well as S+T+HS.
-Note that a combination of S+T only is impossible since T cannot exist without some kind of brightness or color cue, i.e., V and/or HS.
+Note that a combination of S+T without some kind of brightness or color cue, i.e., V and/or HS, is impossible.